spring-guides/gs-scheduling-tasks/README.md

 }
 ```

-> It's possible to iterate many different ways through a map, but using an iterator helps prevents ConcurrentModificationExceptions in the event we find an expired user that we must remove.
+> It's possible to iterate many different ways through a map, but `keys.remove()` prevents a `ConcurrentModificationException`.

 The key component to making it perform scheduled tasks is the `@Scheduled` annotation applied to our method.
 In this code block we have it configured to run the method every five seconds, regardless of how long the method takes to run.

-> `@Scheduled(fixedRate=xyz)` measures the xyz time at the beginning of the task. `@Scheduled(fixedDelay=xyz)` measures the xyz time at the end of the task, making it more pragmatic for long running jobs.
+> `@Scheduled(fixedRate=xyz)` measures the time interval by starting at the beginning of the task. `@Scheduled(fixedDelay=xyz)` measures the time interval by starting at the end of the task, making it more pragmatic for longer running jobs.

+## Activating our Scheduled Task

 A few things are needed to make the `@Scheduled` annotation work.
-* First of all, we inject a copy of our `UserService` we defined earlier so we can access the user data using the `@Autowired` annotation.
+* First, we ask Spring to inject a copy of our `UserService` we defined earlier using the `@Autowired` annotation.
-* Second, we need to add another method to our `Config` class to create an instance of our task.
+* Second, we need register `CleanOutUnactivatedAccounts` in Spring's application context by adding a new method to our `Config` class to create an instance of our task.
-* Finally, we need to annotate our `Config` class with `@EnableScheduling` so our app will look for scheduled tasks.
+* Finally, we need to annotate our `Config` class with `@EnableScheduling` so our application will look for scheduled tasks.

 We already have the `UserService` wired up in the code just above.
 Now let's update `Config` with the right settings.